Red Sox Notes: Andrew Benintendi’s Red-Hot August Has Him On Aaron Judge’s Tail

 But Judge has been frozen for the entire second half, while another rookie has been so hot not even the Night King himself could cool him off.

 Boston Red Sox outfielder Andrew Benintendi went through a prolonged slump toward the end of the first half, but the young star has broken out of his skid in a big way in August.
 The 23-year-old is hitting .375 with six home runs and 16 RBIs while recording a 1.101 OPS.

-Benintendi blasted another home run during the Red Sox’s 5-4 loss to the Cleveland Indians on Monday, and with six weeks left in the regular season the race for the trophy is on.
+Benintendi blasted another home run during the Red Sox’s 5-4 loss to the Cleveland Indians on Monday, and with six weeks left in the regular season, the race for the trophy is on.

 Judge, meanwhile, is hitting .169 in the second half with seven home runs and 14 RBIs, as well as 58 strikeouts.
 His average has dropped from .328 to .282, while setting a Major League Baseball record for consecutive games with a strikeout.